manav907/FixSteamICON/README.md

 to resolve the isue follow these steps

 1.  install npm https://nodejs.org/en/download
-2.  ensure python is installed to path and reboot(important)
+2.  ensure python is installed to path and reboot(important) https://www.python.org/downloads/
 3.  run the install-dependencies.bat
 4.  run the run-server.bat
-5.  run fix steam.py
+5.  run fix steam.py - if this closes instantly you probably messed up steps 1-3
 6.  run Rebuild_Icon_Cache.bat

 the problem should be resolved now